julieraptor/LIEE-DIFF-SVC-AI/README.md

 Do not release a model for pre-training other models if it has already been pre-trained with LIEE.

-Do not release a model pre-trained with LIEE that is intended to recreate the voice of a celebrity, copyrighted fictional character, or otherwise public figure.
+Do not release a model pre-trained with LIEE that is intended to recreate the voice of a celebrity, paid vocal synthesis voice, copyrighted fictional character, or otherwise public figure.
 (Showcasing inferenced examples is OK.)
+Be sure to indicate you pre-trained with LIEE, and link to this GitHub page.

+If sharing a voice model of an existing vocal synthesis character that is distributed for free (e.g. Kasane Teto of UTAU, etc), please indicate that you used LIEE for pre-train in the credits, and link to this GitHub page.

 ### Disclaimer
 Julieraptor holds no responsibility to any incidents, damage, or loss by the user from downloading or using the voice model or character.